 Examples of unacceptable attire include jeans, shorts, t-shirts, tank tops, mini-skirts, cargo or sweat pants, sweat shirts, windbreakers, athletic shoes or any ripped, frayed or distressed clothing.

 Camp 1 reserves the right to refuse entry to those who are not in compliance with this Dress Code.

 Q: I would like to apply to take the Obligation and get an Iron Ring.
 How do I do this?

-If you graduated from an engineering program outside of Canada, or did not attend a ceremony at the time of your graduation from an accredited engineering program in Canada, you must attend an Obligation Ceremony as a ‘senior’ candidate.
+If you graduated from either a master’s engineering program or an engineering program outside of Canada, you must attend an Obligation Ceremony as a ‘senior’ candidate.
+If you did not attend a ceremony at the time of your graduation from an accredited undergraduate engineering program in Canada, please contact your engineering department to arrange to attend an Obligation Ceremony as a ‘senior’ candidate.

 If you are registered as an Engineer in Training (EIT) with a provincial engineering licensing body, you will need to contact the Registrar’s office of the licensing body to obtain a letter stating that the academic requirements of an accredited undergraduate engineering program have been met.
 You will have to send this letter to us under separate cover after completing your application.